blockprotocol/blockprotocol/README.md

     - `create-block-app`: a script to [create a new block](https://blockprotocol.org/docs/developing-blocks) using `block-template`
     - `mock-block-dock`: a mock embedding application used for developing blocks
     - `react-block-loader`: a component for loading Block Protocol blocks from a remote URL (pending an update to support Block Protocol v0.2)
-    - [DEPRECATED] `blockprotocol`: types for the v0.1 Block Protocol, now superseded by `@blockprotocol/core` and `@blockprotocol/graph`

 ## Contributing

 The Block Protocol is an open-source standard, and community contributions are what make open-source such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please consider **starring** the project and watching it on GitHub, to be kept abreast of future developments and show your appreciation.
+Please consider **starring** the project and **watching** it on GitHub, to be kept abreast of future developments and show your appreciation.

 If you’ve got an idea for a new block, would like to make a suggestion that improves the protocol itself, or want to contribute to a better developer experience for users of the protocol, then please either open an RFC, or open an issue with the tag “enhancement”.
-If you're unsure of which to do, read the ["When to follow this process" section of our RFC README](rfcs/README.md#when-to-follow-this-process)
+If you're unsure as to which is more appropriate, read the ["When to follow this process" section of our RFC README](rfcs/README.md#when-to-follow-this-process).

 Please feel free to fork the repo in order to create a pull request: